UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 Let's initialize the needed objects, our config file and also create an array of cids for the future.
 The code below demonstrates how to create a new collection using our library.
 The code looks shorter and cleaner comparing to the previous section where we used the manual created smart contract.

-We would like to draw your attention to the fact that the collection creation in Ethereum requires to specify a gas.
-That's why we pass the additional object to the `createNFTCollection` method that contains a fee value (about 2 UNQ in equivalent).
-In code, this value is obtained using supplementary method from our library - `collectionHelpers.collectionCreationFee()`.
+We would like to draw your attention to the fact that the collection creation at Unique chains cost some price and additional collection creation price which is 2 UNQ or QTZ.
+Via Substrate API this sum is being hold automatically, while via Eth RPC API it requires to pass the value manually.
+But to not pass this constant manually (because it may change somewhere later) there is a useful helper `collectionHelpers.collectionCreationFee()` which returns real necessary value to send to create a collection.

+Thus, usual collection creation has complete cost around ~2.3 UNQ, where 2 UNQ must be paid via `{value: await collectionHelpers.collectionCreationFee()}` field in the transaction.
+And the rest ~0.3 UNQ will be hold automatically in the form of gas cost.

 ```ts:no-line-numbers
 import dotenv from 'dotenv'